farski/blendstat-grafana/README.md

 # Blendstat Panel

 > [!CAUTION]
-> This project is no longer maintained.
-Consider use of the native [stat panel](https://grafana.com/docs/grafana/latest/panels-visualizations/visualizations/stat/) and [transformations](https://grafana.com/docs/grafana/latest/panels-visualizations/query-transform-data/transform-data/) the acheive similar functionality in recent versions of Grafana.
+> This project is no longer maintained and the panel is not compatible with recent versions of Grafana.
+Consider use of the native [stat panel](https://grafana.com/docs/grafana/latest/panels-visualizations/visualizations/stat/) and [transformations](https://grafana.com/docs/grafana/latest/panels-visualizations/query-transform-data/transform-data/) the acheive similar functionality.

 The Blendstat Panel is a third-party [Grafana](https://grafana.com/) visualization panel.
 It is nearly identical to the native [Singlestat](http://docs.grafana.org/features/panels/singlestat/), except it allows for multiple series or queries.